malloydata/malloy/README.md

 # Contributing

 If you would like to [work on Malloy](CONTRIBUTING.md), you can find some helpful instructions about [developing Malloy](developing.md) and [developing documentation](documentation.md).

+Malloy is not an officially supported Google product.